shankar1093/minesweeper/README.md

 5. New Game button to create a new game.
 6. Cheat Code

 This game follows the rules of the Windows 98 version, hence the first move is free.
-The Cheat code is inspired by this version too (XYZZY + Enter)
+The Cheat code is inspired by this version too (XYZZY + Enter).
+The user can also play the game by flagging what he/she believes are the mines and then validating the board to see if the flags are placed correctly.

 ## Logging